In spite of all the high technology available these days, in the form of computer based audio

 did "push the button" to wipe out the world as we know it,... all your super-conductors and

 high-tech semiconductors will be dead with the first bang.
-Valves (and beetles)will survive so at least
+Valves (and beetles apparently) will survive, so at least

-rock music will survive,... even if we don't?
+rock music will live on,... even if we don't?

 Coming up next,....